-Begin by requesting travel funds from the department via email to Andrea Williams to include your email from the conference accepting your poster and the abstract at least one month before the planned trip.
+Request travel funds from the department via email to Andrea Williams before any travel expenses are purchased.
+Include your email from the conference accepting your poster and the abstract at least one month before the planned trip.
 David DuBois will assist with determining reimbursable expenses and completing a Travel Information Sheet (TIS) form.